 Considering their importance, we will explain what internal links are and share effective strategies for building proper internal links that can improve your website’s performance.

-What Are Internal Links?
+What Are Internal Linking?

 Internal links are hyperlinks that connect one web page to another within the same domain.
 They’re essential to a website’s structure and navigation, helping users seamlessly move between pages while enabling search engines to better understand your content.